 Modules are marked against a 0-100 marking scale.
 Module marks are converted to a 0.0 to 100.0 Classification Average scale expressed to one decimal place and rounded accordingly.

-For more information, see the .
+For more information, see the Academic Regulations.
 A Classification Calculator is also available which will allow you to estimate your final degree classification.

 6.4c Bachelor’s Degrees with Classified Honours